What is the Top End Gran Fondo?

 The Full Fondo heading as far out as a lap of the Territory Wildlife Park.

-Now in 2018 some changes are adrift again, with a new ‘Fun Fondo’ being added over 25km and the distances being moved out to 150km for the ‘Full Fondo’ and 75km for the ‘Half Fondo’.
+In 2018 some additions to the event were made, with a new ‘Fun Fondo’ being added over 25km and the distances being moved out to 150km for the ‘Full Fondo’ and 75km for the ‘Half Fondo’.